YarnSeemannsgarn/book-dialog-skill/README.md

 * "Who are the authors of knowledge graphs methodology, tools and selected use cases?"
 * "How to create a knowledge graph? / how to build an annotation?"
 * "Tell me chapters of knowledge graphs methodology, tools and selected use cases!"
-* "Tell me scholary articles with author dieter fensel!"
+* "Tell me scholarly articles with author Dieter Fensel!"

 ## Credits
 Jan Schlenker